-The Contractor for Core 3 will then compile the international database, which will comprise the complete set of national PISA databases, except those data elements that have been withdrawn by participating countries/economies or by the PISA Governing Board at the previous stage.
+The international contractors will then compile the international database, which will comprise the complete set of national PISA databases, except those data elements that have been withdrawn by participating countries/economies or by the PISA Governing Board at the previous stage.
 The international database will remain confidential until the date on which the initial international OECD publication is released.